Brittain Ashford: Music

 In 2008, Ashford released her first solo album, There, But for You, Go I, via the Parisian label Waterhouse Records.
 In June 2012, she released her first record with her band Prairie Empire.
-Ashford recorded Prairie Empire (Trailer Fire Records) in Portland, Oregon with support from members of the band Harlowe.
+Ashford recorded Prairie Empire (Trailer Fire Records) in Portland, Oregon, with support from members of the band Harlowe.
 Leslie Ventura of Las Vegas Weekly notes the "sheer emotive power of her voice", while Daytrotter praised the transportive capacity of the album's lyrics.
 Ashford has been praised for the unique and distinctive qualities of her voice, with one critic saying, "Her voice is tender, but also strong and determined…the threatened vulnerability was serenely vanquished."

-In July 2016, Ashford released The Salt, her sophomore album with Prairie Empire, via Commodore Trotter Records.
-Ashford, who provided vocals, guitar and arrangements for the album was joined on drums by bandmate Nim Ben-Reuven, as well as Brent Arnold (cello), Jeff Hudgins (clarinet, sax, baritone sax), Danah Olivetree (cello), Alec Spiegelman (pump organ), Scott Colberg (guitar) and Matt Bauer (vocals).
-Additionally, the band was joined on tour by Jacki Paolella, who helped to produced The Salt at TAPTAP Records in Norfolk, Virginia.
+In July 2016, Ashford released The Salt, her sophomore album with Prairie Empire.
 In a review for Veer Magazine, Shannon Jay said The Salt "embodies a delicate toughness", calling attention to Ashford's vocals, the "ambient complexity" of the arrangements and the album's powerful storytelling.

-Ashford has also released five non-album singles under her own name: "Good for Goodness", "Time Takes Time", "Please Leave a Light on When You Go" (featuring Great Comet writer Dave Malloy, "Bells, Boxes", and "For the First Time".
-In December 2018, she released a four-song EP with songwriting collaborator Matt Bauer.

-On February 18, 2019, Ashford announced an Indiegogo campaign to fund her second solo studio album, entitled Drama Club.
-The album was released on September 24, 2019.
-The album features covers of musical theatre songs "run through a David Lynch filter", including a new version of "Sonya Alone" from Great Comet.
-The first single from the album, a cover of "You're the One That I Want" from Grease, was released on March 15, 2019.
-A second single, a cover of her aria from Great Comet, "Sonya Alone", was released on July 16, 2019.
+Ashford's third solo album, "Trotter", was released on May 19, 2023 via Pittsburgh based Misra Records.
+Ashford was awarded a grant through the NYC Women’s Fund for Media, Music and Theatre Fund for work associated with the album.